Susan O'Malley (artist): Work

-She worked with independent publishers THE THING Quarterly on multiple commissions, including a tote bag that read "Less Internet More Love" and their 2013 collaboration with Levi’s, Moment to Moment, which commissioned art for advertisement spaces in subway stations in New York and San Francisco.
+She worked with independent publishers The Thing Quarterley on multiple commissions, including a tote bag that read "Less Internet More Love" and their 2013 collaboration with Levi’s, Moment to Moment, which commissioned art for advertisement spaces in subway stations in New York and San Francisco.

 Her final series of work Advice From My 80-Year Old Self was created in conjunction with a local youth group who helped interview people on the San Pablo Corridor in Berkeley, California.
 According to Parade Magazine she "asked them to imagine themselves as their kindliest, wisest 80-year-old self and give a piece of heartfelt advice."
 The series was created in conjunction with Kala Arts Institute which displayed the works as public art.
 In January 2016 the series became a book of the same name published by Chronicle Books and prints were installed in the San Francisco Museum of Modern Art in the Fall of that same year.